-- Our teachers all hold qualified teacher status and our staff receive regular training, eg Autism, Working Memory, Elklan and LLS programmes such as Writing programme, Dyslexia, Precision Teaching etc. - We have a number of established relationships with professionals in health and social care, eg Occupational Therapy, Speech and Language Therapy. - All external partners we work with are vetted in terms of safeguarding and when buying in additional services we monitor the impact of any intervention.
+- Our teachers all hold qualified teacher status and our staff receive regular training, eg Autism, Working Memory, Elklan and LLS programmes such as Writing programme, Dyslexia, Precision Teaching etc. - We have a number of established relationships with professionals in health and social care, eg Educational Psychology, Speech and Language Therapy. - All external partners we work with are vetted in terms of safeguarding and when buying in additional services we monitor the impact of any intervention.

-What training are the staff supporting children and young people with SEND have or are having?
+What training are the staff supporting children and young people with SEND had or are having?

-- Our Special Needs Co-ordinator (SENCo) is very experienced and holds qualified teacher status.
-She has undertaken the Advanced SENCo Leadership Development Programme. - We regularly invest time and money in training our staff to improve provision and interventions, eg Precision Teaching training, Clicker 5 training, 5 Point Scale training. - Our staff are updated on matters pertaining to special educational needs and disability when necessary. - The SENCo meets with other SENCos in the local area and MAT to share good practice.
+- Our Special Needs Co-ordinator (SENCo) is very experienced and holds qualified teacher status. - We regularly invest time and money in training our staff to improve provision and interventions, eg Dyslexia Friendly Classroom staff meeting, Working Memory staff meeting, Precision Teaching training, Toe by Toe training, staff visits to special schools. - Our staff are updated on matters pertaining to special educational needs and disability when necessary, eg SEND 14 developments. - The SENCo meets with other SENCos in the local area to share good practice.